Oh, mama! We made this cinnamon roll pigs in a blanket recipe for breakfast the other day and it’s our new go to breakfast!

 Yes, after they are completely cooled, wrap tightly and freeze up to 2-3 months.

-If you’re looking for a breakfast the whole family will love, especially the kiddos, try these cinnamon roll pigs in a blanket dunkers!
+We are sure that your family will love the flavorful sausages tucked in those sweet blankets and dipped in that buttery maple syrup.
+Johnsonville is making my life so stinking easy this holiday season and I’m loving it!
+If you’re looking for a breakfast the whole family will love, especially the kiddos, try this cinnamon roll pigs in a blanket recipe!

 More Sweet Breakfast Options: